jnaiman/csci-p-14110_su2020/syllabus.md

 Days will be split roughly into two parts, with the first spent on programming or data visualization concepts and the second spent on hands-on coding with these concepts.

-Below is an approximate outline of the course and required and *optional* reading for each week.
+Below is an approximate outline of the course and required and *optional* reading for each lesson.
+It is recommended that you do the reading the night before the day its listed with.
 This course is always under development and  the course outline below is subject to some flexibility; students will be encouraged to provide feedback on the topics covered, particularly toward the end.
 Topics